 Agirbas E., FEYZİOĞLU A. M., Aytan U., Valente A., YILDIZ İ.

-• Anahtar Kelimeler: Black Sea, Chlorophyll-a, Sea Surface Temperature, Wind Stress, Primary Production, CLIMATE-CHANGE, MNEMIOPSIS-LEIDYI, REGIME-SHIFTS, PHYTOPLANKTON, ABUNDANCE, WESTERN, ECOSYSTEM, PLANKTON, PATCHES, IMPACT
+• Keywords: Black Sea, Chlorophyll-a, Sea Surface Temperature, Wind Stress, Primary Production, CLIMATE-CHANGE, MNEMIOPSIS-LEIDYI, REGIME-SHIFTS, PHYTOPLANKTON, ABUNDANCE, WESTERN, ECOSYSTEM, PLANKTON, PATCHES, IMPACT

 A 10-year time series of in-situ sea surface temperature (SST), chlorophyll-a concentration and wind stress from 2002 to 2011 was used to examine temporal changes in the South-Eastern Black Sea, together with primary production rates (PP) calculated empirically.
 Satellite-derived SST was used to support the in-situ SST, and showed a good agreement.
 The yearly averaged trend for in-situ and satellite-derived winter SST revealed a statistically significant warming over the last decade in the region of. interest.
 Statistically significant correlation between winter NAO and winter averaged SST suggested that winter SST in the South-Eastern Black Sea is influenced by NAO climatic trends.
 A consistent decrease in wind stress was observed throughout the time series.
 Inverse relationship between winter averages of SST and wind stress suggested that SST is forced by wind speed.
 Chl-a and PP fluctuations during the study period revealed that the system is dominated by nanoplankton with some additional contribution from larger species.
 We concluded that SST in the South-Eastern Black Sea has increased over the decade, whereas the trend in Chl-a and PP rates were not straightforward.
 Hence, these conditions with respect to other parameters will need to be considered in future studies for the Black Sea ecosystem.